-Secondly, what gets measured gets done.
-If we test in a big way, we drive every motivation toward the test.
+What gets measured gets done

+This business truism is just as true in schools.
 If teachers and students perceive that they are measured based upon, say, an informational test at the end of the semester, then they will focus on information.
-Teachers write informational study guides and students spend their time learning information.
+Teachers will write informational study guides and students will spend their time learning the required information.
+This is similar to the Christian principle of First Things.
+If the primary thing in our field of view is informational testing, then that's what your whole program will orient itself toward.
 So, administrators need to be aware of what they value, what they focus upon, and what they spend time on.
 That will send the message about what is important.